Is the difference between deep hedging and delta hedging a statistical arbitrage?: Introduction

-While the ability of deep hedging strategies to outperform standard counterparts is well-documented, the existing literature has not yet extensively analyzed the structure of optimal policies and explained how such incremental performance is attained. \cite{neagu2024deep} make a step in that direction by investigating the impact of the various features on the optimal hedging decision in the presence of illiquidity market impacts.
+While the ability of deep hedging strategies to outperform standard counterparts is well-documented, the existing literature has not yet extensively analyzed the structure of optimal policies and explained how such incremental performance is attained. \cite{neagu2024deep} make a step in that direction by investigating the impact of the various features on optimal risk management decisions in the presence of illiquidity market impacts.

 In their recent work, \cite{horikawa2024relationship} investigate complete markets that allow for statistical arbitrage with respect to a specific risk measure $\rho$.
-They assert that, within this framework, hedging strategies that minimize the chosen risk metric combine the traditional delta-hedging approach with a statistical arbitrage overlay.
-In a more general market setting, \cite{buehler2021deep} find that the optimal hedging strategy maximizing the entropy utility can also incorporate a statistical arbitrage component.
-Such claims raise concern about the suitability of the deep hedging approach; incorporating speculative or arbitrage-like components that do not contribute to reducing the risk exposure within hedging portfolios would be deemed undesirable in practice.
-Our objective is therefore to assess empirically whether deep hedging policies minimizing conventional risk metrics contain a speculative component in a GARCH-based market setting.
+They assert that, within this framework, deep hedging strategies that minimize the chosen risk metric combine the traditional delta-hedging approach with a statistical arbitrage overlay.
+In a vector auto-regressive stochastic volatility model and in a GAN-simulated market model, \cite{buehler2021deep} find that the optimal hedging strategy maximizing the entropy utility can also incorporate a statistical arbitrage component.
+Such claims raise concerns about the suitability of the deep hedging approach; incorporating speculative or arbitrage-like components that do not contribute to reducing the risk exposure within hedging portfolios would be deemed undesirable in practice.
+Our objective is therefore to assess empirically whether deep hedging policies minimizing conventional risk metrics still contain a speculative component in incomplete market settings, which would generalize the complete market conclusion of \cite{horikawa2024relationship}.
+We use a GARCH-based market setting as an illustrative example.

 The paper is divided as follows.
 Section \ref{se:market_model} provides the hedging problem formulation.
-Section \ref{se:hedging_strategies} describes the deep hedging framework used to solve the problem, and discusses the common delta hedging benchmark.
+Section \ref{se:hedging_strategies} describes the deep hedging framework used to solve the problem, and discusses the delta hedging benchmark.
 Numerical experiments assessing the behavior of the deep versus delta hedging difference strategy are provided in Section \ref{se:SSG}.\footnote{The Python code which allows replicating the numerical experiments from this paper can be found at \href{https://github.com/cpmendoza/DeepHedging_StatisticalArbitrage.git}{https://github.com/cpmendoza/DeepHedging\_StatisticalArbitrage.git}.} Section \ref{se:conclusion} concludes.